smalos/nuBuilder4-Code-Library/codelib/browse_conditional_formatting/README.md

 </p>

+### Example 1:

+This code will make the negative numbers show up in red in column 3 and 4, while everything else remains the same.

 ☛Add this JavaScript Code to your form’s Custom Code field.

 ❓ [How to add Custom Code](/common/form_add_custom_code_javascript.gif)

-### Example 1:

-This code wil  make the negative numbers show up in red in column 3 and 4, while everything else remains the same.

 ```javascript
 function browseNegativeNumbersRed() {